cbrandlehner/homebridge-daikin-local/README.md

 The AC:
 Apple HomeKit settings allow you to enable or disable the swing aka oscillation mode.
 As HomeKit is limited to a true or false value, the plugin's configuration allows you to configure the type of swing mode.
 Available modes are "horizontal swing", "vertical swing" and "3D".

+Econo Mode:
+When enabled in the configuration, a switch will appear in HomeKit to toggle the AC's Econo mode.
+This energy-saving mode reduces power consumption by moderating the cooling/heating output.

+Powerful Mode:
+When enabled in the configuration, a switch will appear in HomeKit to toggle the AC's Powerful mode.
+This mode provides maximum cooling or heating output for rapid temperature change.

+**Note:** Econo mode and Powerful mode are typically mutually exclusive - activating one may automatically disable the other on most Daikin units.

 <img src="https://user-images.githubusercontent.com/2294359/80783674-b40efd00-8ba4-11ea-9977-5af6bdc5799c.png" align="center" alt="Aircon" width="50%" height="50%">